StrangeBeeCorp/docs/docs/thehive/operations/apt-yum-repositories-end/switch-to-manual-download-installation-thehive.md

-# How to Switch to Manual Download and Installation for TheHive
+# Switch to Manual Download and Installation for TheHive

 This topic provides step-by-step instructions for switching from APT and YUM repositories to a manual process for installing and upgrading TheHive, following the [APT and YUM repositories deprecation notice](apt-yum-deprecation-notice.md).